 In order for our members to take part in shows they need to have period accurate clothing and footwear.
 We have therefore compiled a list of trusted traders who will be able to supply you with all the essentials you will need to be able to participate.

-Kevin Garlick’s shoes are generally highly thought of within our group, with the majority of us having purchased a pair of shoes from him at some point.
-Though they are more expensive than other re-enactment shoe traders, they are of a very high quality and many of our members have had pairs last for many years.
+Kevin Garlick’s shoes are generally highly thought of within our group, with many of us having purchased a pair of shoes from him at some point.
+Though they are more expensive than some re-enactment shoe traders, they are of a very high quality and many of our members have had pairs last for over a decade.
 They have the added advantage of being made to measure your feet.
 This allows for greater customisation of the shoes and they can be made to suit various orthopaedic needs.
-Due to this process, however, shoes ordered from Kevin Garlick can take several months to arrive, though from time to time Kevin also has some shoes in standard sizes.
-The shoes range from approximately £90 – £120.
-The following are our recommended styles:
+Understandably, this means that shoes ordered from Kevin Garlick take several months to arrive.
+However, occasionally he has some shoes in standard sizes.
+We recommend buying one of the following styles: